 4. Cockroaches will eat anything

 Cockroaches are true scavengers.
 They favor sugary stuff when they can get it though.
 Being omnivores, they are attracted to a variety of food.
 A typical cockroach can survive without feeding for nearly a month.
 They can also go about 2 weeks without water.
 This is another reason for their resilience.
-They have been knows to eat things like glue, leather, and even soap to survive.
+They have been known to eat things like glue, leather, and even soap to survive.